wilian746/go-generator/README.md

 go-generator
 ```

+### About the commands available
+- The commands currently available are:
+    - `go-generator help` -> You can see details and examples to run command
+    - `go-generator version` -> You can see actual version running
+    - `go-generator init [REPOSITORY] [GENERATE_TYPE]` -> You can run this command to generate new application using repository available:

 ### Init application
-This command will copy all standart content using gorm library to path and module indicated
+This command will copy all standard content using gorm library to path and module indicated
  ```bash
 go-generator init gorm app
  ```